 • Get Moving: Research shows that an active lifestyle improves microbial composition and diversity, so whether it’s dance, swimming, running, or something entirely different, find an exercise routine that’s fun for you and jump right in!6

 • Jettison the Junk Food: Refined sugar, processed foods, GMOs, pesticides, and artificial additives harm friendly flora!7 Choosing healthy plant-based foods in their whole, natural states—as well as probiotic-rich cultured and fermented dishes—helps keep your microbes happy.
 Be sure to also include plenty of prebiotic foods, such as onions, bananas, and apples, whose fibers provide the perfect nutrition for probiotics so they can thrive in your GI tract.
-Because it’s often difficult to take in a sufficient amount of prebiotics from diet alone, it’s helpful to sprinkle an organic prebiotic powder into your favorite beverages and soft foods.
+Because it’s often difficult to take in a sufficient amount of prebiotics from diet alone, it’s helpful to sprinkle an organic prebiotic powder into your favorite smoothies and soft foods.

 • Embrace Mindfulness: Practices like meditation and visualization engage the parasympathetic nervous system—triggering the relaxation response, which counters fight or flight chemistry while promoting microbial health and overall well-being.
 Research reveals that meditation even produces changes at the genetic and molecular levels that help the mind and body recover from stress more efficiently.8 Don’t sweat it if sitting meditation just isn’t your thing though—you’ll get the same benefits from moving meditative practices like yoga, Tai Chi, and Qi Gong.